IvelinaT/userAPI/README.md

 GET  http://localhost:8181/users to view all users
-GET  http://localhost:8181/users/1 to info for user with id 1 POST http://localhost:8181/users with parameters [forename, surname, email] to insert new user POST http://localhost:8181/users/1  with one or more of the following parameters [forename, surname, email] to update info for user with id 1
+GET  http://localhost:8181/users/1 to info for user with id 1 POST http://localhost:8181/users with parameters [forename, surname, email] to insert new user PUT http://localhost:8181/users/1  with one or more of the following parameters [forename, surname, email] to update info for user with id 1
 DELETE http://localhost:8181/users/1 to delete user with id 1
 ```